-Pooled Fund Manager means such officer of the Host Partner which includes a Section 113 Officer for the relevant Pooled Fund established under an Individual Scheme as is nominated by the Host Partner from time to time to manage the Pooled Fund in accordance with Clause 8.
+Pooled Fund Manager means such officer of the Host Partner which includes a Section 113 Officer for the relevant Pooled Fund established under an Individual Scheme as is nominated by the Host Partner from time to time to manage the Pooled Fund in accordance with Clause [8].

-Provider means a provider of any Services commissioned under the arrangements set out in this Agreement.
+Provider means a provider of any Services commissioned under the arrangements set out in this Agreement including the Council where the Council is a provider of any Services.